quangtdev/operaton-task-worker/README.md

-# Operaton Task Worker for the Data Management Processes at Energy 2.0
+# Operaton Task Worker for Data Management Processes at Energy Lab 2.0

 This project implements a basic [Operaton](https://operaton.org) Task worker for performing execution of Service Tasks in Operaton BPMN processes.
 It periodically polls the Operaton Task Service for new tasks, handles the execution